mattiasoldani/succocv/README.md

 Check in the source code comments for detailes.

 This project has been build starting from [moderncv](https://www.ctan.org/pkg/moderncv).
+An elaborate example of application should be available on [my LinkedIn profile](https://www.linkedin.com/in/mattia-soldani/).

 The succocv source code can be downloaded either as a ZIP archive, from the Code drop-down menu [here](https://github.com/mattiasoldani/succocv), or directly from the terminal (open in your project working directory) via
 ```shell